GarrettPeake/GarrettPeake/README.md

 ### Hi there 👋

-- Currently working on [Pioche](https://github.com/GarrettPeake/pioche), a backend framework for the [Cloudflare Workers](https://workers.cloudflare.com/) platform
+- Currently building [Pioche](https://github.com/GarrettPeake/pioche), a backend framework for the [Cloudflare Workers](https://workers.cloudflare.com/) platform

 - I'm fluent in Javascript, Python, and Java, and am well versed in C++, CSS, and HTML